 221 E. Washington Center Road

 In warmer weather, Cork ‘N Clever, a steakhouse whose dinner menu comes printed on an actual and ridiculously heavy dulled cleaver, has a small, secluded patio.
 In cold weather, ask to sit in the bar; if you’re lucky, you’ll get right next to the cozy fireplace.
-The truncated lunch menu includes one of Fort Wayne’s favorite salad bars (complete with anchovies, caviar, and jelly beans).
-But if you’re a fish lover, skip the salad bar and get the tuna wasabi for the best tuna in town.
+If you’re a fish lover, get the tuna wasabi for the best tuna in town.
 From the menu: Sashimi tuna pressed in black and white sesame seeds, seared rare.
 It’s served with a wasabi drizzle and kimchi, plus your choice of side.
 I dig the seasonal fruit.

 1830 S. Calhoun St.